Going with the Flow – Water as a Metaphor for Life

 ALL ARE WELCOME

-Main Street Garage Note: Parking on the lower three levels of the Main Street Parking Garage will be restricted until repairs to the sprinkler system are completed.
-The upper level, accessed from Church Street, can be used by pass holders only during this time.
-Any pass holders who need to park in time-limited spots will not be ticketed during this period if the pass is clearly displayed.
+Main Street Garage Note & Update: Parking on the lower three levels of the Main Street Parking Garage will be closed until repairs to the sprinkler system are completed, which will not happen until the pipes fully thaw.
+The upper level, accessed from Church Street, can be used by pass/permit holders only during this time.
+Any pass/permit holders who need to park in time-limited spots will not be ticketed during this period if the pass/permit is clearly displayed.
 There will be barricades in place to block off the lower levels of the garage, and these barricades should not be moved.

 We gather at the gazebo near Spaulding Pond and Park Center, do a short warm-up to engage our bodies, and then walk around the pond in silence.
 The walks take 30-45 minutes, and you walk at your own pace.
 Wear comfortable shoes and clothing, and depending on the temperatures, you might want a hat or gloves.
 All are welcome!